Our riding tests can tell you how good an e-bike is on the road, and our buying advice will help you choose the perfect one for you.

-Just like normal, unpowered bikes, e-bikes come in various shapes and sizes, each better suited to different sorts of riding.
+Just like normal, unpowered bikes, e-bikes come in various shapes and sizes, each better suited to different sorts of riding and riders.
 However, bikes are versatile; most perform fine in most situations.
 Broadly, e-bikes can be split into these categories:

 Will you ride short hops into the CBD, or take longer journeys?